astropy/asdf-astropy/docs/asdf-astropy/install.rst

 Installation
 ************

-There are several different ways to install the `asdf-astropy` package.
+There are several different ways to install the :ref:`asdf-astropy` package.
 Each is described in detail below.

 Requirements
 ============

-The `asdf-astropy` package has several dependencies which are all listed in the project's ``setup.cfg`` file.
-All dependencies are available on pypi and will be automatically installed along with `asdf-astropy`.
+The :ref:`asdf-astropy` package has several dependencies which are all listed in the project's ``setup.cfg`` file.
+All dependencies are available on pypi and will be automatically installed along with :ref:`asdf-astropy`.
-Most importantly, both the `asdf` and `astropy` packages will be installed along with `asdf-astropy` which should enable full functionality.
+Most importantly, both the `asdf` and :ref:`astropy:getting-started` packages will be installed along with :ref:`asdf-astropy` which should enable full functionality.

 Installation with pip
 =====================